apache/cordova-docs/docs/en/edge/guide/appdev/whitelist/index.md

 Platform-specific whitelisting rules are found in `res/xml/config.xml`.

-__NOTE:__ On Android 2.3 and before, domain whitelisting only works for `href` hyperlinks, not referenced resources such as images and scripts.
+__NOTE__: On Android 2.3 and before, domain whitelisting only works for `href` hyperlinks, not referenced resources such as images and scripts.
 Take steps to avoid scripts from being injected into the application.